A Harvest Bounty in Perth County

 My mother was an avid knitter & crafter, and she would often ask me to join her on a 2-3- hour drive to Listowel to visit the Spinrite Yarn Factory Outlet.
 Here, she would stock up on bags of yarn at amazing prices, especially during their annual tent sale.
 Sadly, it has been years since I had been to Listowel, and I was amazed at how much it has changed since I last went there on a day trip with my mum.
 It has a gorgeous and thriving downtown full of great shops, restaurants, and bakeries.
 The charm and beauty of Listowel is an excellent example of what is best about small-town life in Ontario.

-We spent a great deal of time doing some shopping in some of the fashion stores like BK’s Brand Name & Knapp’s Shoes.
+We spent a lot of time doing some shopping in some fashion stores like BK’s Brand Name & Knapp’s Shoes.
 We picked up some great kitchenware and some gifts for friends (Sshhh) at The Kitchen Cupboard & Icebox and deli.
 The ladies who work there were super-friendly, and it was a delight chatting with them.
 We enjoyed exploring all of the nooks and crannies of the Listowel Florist Gifts & Antiques.
 This shop is a unique place full of an eclectic mix of rustic farmhouse style items for your home, including décor, signs, DIY projects, birdhouses, artwork, and more.
 So much more than a flower shop.

 Butter Tarts and Other Sweet Treats